CodeYourFuture/wordpress-module/lesson0.md

 ## What is WordPress?
 WordPress.com versus WordPress.org

-WordPress is an Open Source Content Management System (CMS), released in 2003 by Matt Mullenberg and Mike Little.
+WordPress is an Open Source Content Management System (CMS), released in 2003 by Matt Mullenweg and Mike Little.
 As of 2017, it has 59% of the CMS marketshare and 28% of all websites, worldwide.

 Although WordPress started as a blogging platform, it can also be used for building websites (large and small), e-commerce sites (with the WooCommerce plugin), private community platforms (with the BuddyPress plugin), forums (with the bbPress plugin), etc.